microuser/typer-racer/Plan1.md

 The error about missing index.html should be resolved.
 If you need further tweaks to the HTML, want a loading spinner, favicon, or want to customize the web experience, just let me know!

+we currently have a build error, but we never finished the UI. or the game.
+First we wanted to be able to build the interface, but currrently we seems to have a working ui in rust, but with a UI with a simple text, which we want to be the same as the one in the desktop application, and unified codebase where we can use both the system binary and have a warm target deployed with help of hosting via trunk serve via localhost.
+Read all the markdown *.md files as requiremnets for design.
+We want to start bur right now we are stuck at calling start because a large refactor needs to occur.